cap-js-community/event-queue/docs/configure-event/index.md

 {% include warning.html message="
 Before event-queue version 1.10.0, it was necessary to implement EventQueue classes to take full advantage of features such as periodic events, clustering, hooks for exceeded events, and more.
-Since version 1.10.0, all these features are also available for CAP services using [event-queue as an outbox](/event-queue/use-as-cap-outbox/).
+Since version 1.10.0, all these features are also available for CAP services using [event-queue as CAP Queue](/event-queue/use-as-cap-outbox/).
 Therefore, it is strongly recommended to use CAP services instead of EventQueue classes.
 " %}